 Butter Chicken!
-Chole Bhature!
-Chaat!
-They are what one would think as quick examples to describe the food of Delhi.
+Tandoori chicken!
+Paneer tikka!
+Mouthwatering right?
+What else?
+They are also what one would think as quick examples to describe the food of Delhi.
 Interestingly, the quintessential food of Delhi was alien to the city before the partition of the country that divided India and Pakistan in 1947, 72 years ago.

-We start our tour with Old Delhi, and learn how the British rule and years of partition altered the capital’s culture fabric and food significantly.
-We travel back in time to the 17th century when the city was called Shahjahanabad.
+We start our tour with Old Delhi, and travel back in time to the 17th century when the city was called Shahjahanabad.
+We learn how the British rule and years of partition altered the capital’s culture fabric and food significantly.
 Exquisite architecture and extravagance defined Delhi then and that also reflected in the cuisine that was elaborate and artful and represented the close living of many communities such as the Mughals, Kayashths, Baniyas etc. We nibble on delectable kebabs, learn about the influence of the Mughal leadership on the food of a Hindu community or the fascinating story of chaat that is seeped in the legend that it was developed as a result of a medical prescription given to then emperor Shah Jahan.

 We move toward New Delhi, and take a tea break aptly at a restaurant, established in the 1940s, that still serves food from the British Raj.
 Chai or milk tea that today is most definitely India’s most beloved beverage was popularised by the British.
 We learn about the influences on food during the British rule, the birth of a new cuisine of Anglo Indian food.